omaks45/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 14 is a script that displays the conversion of a number from base 10 to base 16 Task 15 is a script that displays the encoding and decoding of letters Task 16 is a script that displays other line from input starting from the first line
+Task 14 is a script that displays the conversion of a number from base 10 to base 16 Task 15 is a script that displays the encoding and decoding of letters Task 16 is a script that displays other line from input starting from the first line Task 17 is a script that adds the two numbers stored in the environment variable